FAQ for Complainants

 Will there be a hearing?

-Yes, if there are charges of relationship violence, sexual misconduct or stalking.
+Yes, if there are charges of relationship or interpersonal violence or sexual misconduct.
 A case that results in charges of this nature will most often be referred to an administrative hearing.

 Do I have to be there?